toke82/toke82/README.md

 ## About Me
 A passionate fullstack web developer and solidity blockchain engineer.

-- 👀 I’m interested in web3, smart contracts, solidity, defi.
+- 🌱 I’m currently learning more about defi,smart contracts.

-- 🌱 I’m currently learning everything related to web3
+- 🔭 Looking for new challenges in startups or in web3 - blockchain ecosystems

-- 💞️ I’m looking to collaborate on projects as freelance solidity developer
+- 💻 I’m looking to collaborate on projects as freelance solidity developer

 <br/>